 • Parental Support — consistent presence and encouragement at home

-If you’re looking for an entertainment approach to lessons, this isn’t the right fit.
-But if you want to build real skill, develop a deep connection to your instrument, and work with a teacher who takes your progress seriously — I would love to hear from you.
+If you’re looking for entertainment style lessons (ie. show up weekly without practicing and play through some songs), this isn’t the right fit.
+But if you want to build real skill, develop a deep connection to your instrument, and work with a teacher who takes your progress as a player seriously — I would love to hear from you.

 Location & Contact